Small/big-block Chevy Engine code stamping numbers include the engine serial number (ID code), engine VIN, block casting number, and block date code.

 Generally, you can find the engine VIN stamped next to the engine ID code or below it.

-Small/Big-Block Casting Number: Explained
+Small/Big-Block Casting Number

 What Is Block Casting Number?